Sisi198/Matlab_Study/README.md

 Then try saving the variable k to a new MAT-file named justk.mat.

 ## Curiosity.
-Does that mean the variable 'k' is inside myData.mat and it will picking up with the data called 'k'?
+Does that mean the variable 'k' is inside myData.mat and it will pick up with the data called 'k'?

 ### 1. The Meaning of load myData k